gaehlerm/SoftwareEngineering/README.md

 ### Strings

 The second one looks reasonable at first sight.
 Just write `"red"` and you have another color.
 But at the same time, it's easy to introduce bugs.
 If you write `"blu"` instead of `"blue"` you might introduce a bug that could result in strange behavior.
 Without you noticing either that you have a bug or where the error comes from.
-The compiler won't be able to help you with this error.
+The compiler won't be able to help you with this bug.
 Avoid using string comparisons as they are prone to errors.

 ### Ints

 Third option: 7?
 A color?
 No. Please, don't do this to me.
 This is an example of a magic number and should be avoided.
-Unless this is a well-known international color standard.
-For example, in the RGB standard, `blue = RGB(0,0,255)`.
+You would always have to look up the number corresponding to one color.
+This would be very tedious and error prone.
+Unless it is a well-known international color standard, for example RGB: `blue = RGB(0,0,255)`.

 ### Classes